stanley-gu/qual/proposal.md

-As the case with many complex diseases, such as cancer, often times a one-gene-one-drug target approach is ineffective in perturbing the system enough to get much therapeutic benefit. [@Fitzgerald2006] Arterial calcification involves many physiological processes and is characterized by redundancy and homeostasis.
+As the case with many complex diseases, such as cancer, often times a one-gene-one-drug target approach is ineffective in perturbing the system enough to get much therapeutic benefit [@Fitzgerald2006].
+Arterial calcification involves many physiological processes and is characterized by redundancy and homeostasis.
 Combination therapy may be highly advantageous for
 1) lowering the doses of drugs with non-overlapping toxicity and similar